Indigenous protest Brazil bill that could weaken land claims

 “The bill attacks lands already approved and demarcated and opens space for illegal mining and deforestation if it’s approved,” Kretã Kaingang, an Indigenous leader from Brazil’s southern region, said in an interview.
 “It attacks all of our rights.”

-Indigenous demonstrators on Wednesday circled around a giant speaker to listen to the congressional committee’s proceedings.
+Indigenous demonstrators earlier on Wednesday circled around a giant speaker to listen to the congressional committee’s proceedings.
 They said clashes on Tuesday began when they tried to move out of the blasting sun and into a shaded area.

 “For decades we have faced ... miners’ invasions, violence, leaders being killed,” said Dinamã Tuxá, an Indigenous leader from northeastern Bahia state.
 “And then we arrive to denounce precisely what is going on inside our territories and we face the same situation.”